 A reset isn’t a deep clean and shouldn’t take long.
-Instead, it’s a quick tidy to put things away and reset you home.
+Instead, it’s a quick tidy to put things away and reset your home.

-Getting in the habit of spending 10 minutes a day picking up, putting things away and generally tidying your home will go a long way towards maintaining a clutter-free home.
+Getting in the habit of spending 10 minutes a day picking up, putting things away and generally tidying your home will go a long way toward maintaining a clutter-free home.

 Pick a time of day that works best for your schedule and aim to do your reset daily.

 I like to do a quick reset every night before the kids go to bed.
 It’s so nice to wake up each morning to a tidy house, instead of yesterday’s mess!